MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-az-cli2.md

 ## Windows

-Get Azure 2.0 CLI (Preview) on Windows using pip.
+Get Azure 2.0 CLI on Windows using pip.

 > - You can use [Docker](#docker) to access the CLI without installing Python and pip.
 > - If you're running Ubuntu on Windows, follow the steps for [Ubuntu](#ubuntu).